makslevental/blog/_posts/2020-02-16-Abel-Rufini.md

 $$

 This means we only need to inspect permutations of $n$ objects.
-For example in the case of $n=2$ (quadratic equations) we only have two possible permutations of the solutions
+For example in the case of $n=2$ (quadratic equations) we only have two possible permutations of the roots

 $$
 \begin{align}